Founder & CEO of Atlas Mobility. Inventor & Creator of Poki Yoki. Building the thesis behind Accelerate Robotics.

 Hospitals, hotels, and senior care facilities are losing workers faster than they can hire them.
 Robots are arriving faster than anyone can manage them.
 Someone has to build the operating system.

-Accelerate Robotics is building the coordination layer — the Android for facility robots.
-One platform that manages every bot in the building, across every vendor, in any vertical.
+Accelerate Robotics is building the operating system for facility robots — one brain that coordinates every bot in the building, across every vendor, in any vertical.
 Not replacing people.
 Extending what each person can do.
-Fleet managers, robot techs, co-bot operators — this creates the jobs of the next decade.
+The workforce crisis makes this inevitable.
+We're just making sure it happens intelligently.

 Delivery bots, UV disinfection, floor scrubbers — robots already deployed in hospitals, hotels, and care facilities